Kinovea/kinovea-docs/source/measurement/guidelines.rst

 Use a large reference object
 ******************************
-The scaling object used for calibration should occupy a proportion of the image as large as possible.
+The scaling object used for calibration should occupy as much as possible of the image.

 Use a vertical or horizontal reference
 ***************************************
 To align the axes of the coordinate system with the real world use a plumb line or other object of known direction as the calibration object.
+If the real world vertical line is not parallel to the image side you can set the calibration line to define the vertical axis.

 Avoid measuring objects outside the plane of motion
 ****************************************************
-The physical objects used to make the measurements must sit on the calibrated plane of motion.
+Everything that is measured must sit on the calibrated plane of motion.
-Coordinates of and measurements using points outside the plane of motion will be inaccurate.
+Coordinates and measurements using points physically outside the plane of motion will be inaccurate.

 TODO: demo with angles.

 Use small round markers
 ************************
 Use small markers on the object or joints.
-The markers shape should not vary when rotated.
+The markers shape should not vary when rotated, for example a disk or concentric disks should be suitable.